Anwarvic/anwarvic.github.io/my_collections/_speech-synthesis/WaveNet.md

 waveforms based on PixelCNN architecture.
 WaveNet was proposed by Deep Mind in 2016 and published in this paper: [WaveNet: A Generative Model for Raw Audio](https://arxiv.org/pdf/1609.03499.pdf).
-The official audio samples outputted from the trained Tacotron by Google is provided in this [website](https://www.deepmind.com/blog/wavenet-a-generative-model-for-raw-audio).
+The official audio samples outputted from the trained WaveNet by Google is provided in this [website](https://www.deepmind.com/blog/wavenet-a-generative-model-for-raw-audio).
-The unofficial TensorFlow implementation for Tacotron can be found in this GitHub repository:
+The unofficial TensorFlow implementation for WaveNet can be found in this GitHub repository:
 [tensorflow-wavenet](https://github.com/ibab/tensorflow-wavenet).